 - Implement an internal program to review and monitor our progress, and find innovative ways to increase our sourcing from vessels listed on the PVR.

-In 2019, StarKist Co. purchased 100% of our purse seine tuna supply from ISSF’s PVR listed vessels.
+For this reporting period, StarKist Co. purchased 100% of our purse seine tuna supply from ISSF’s PVR listed vessels, and 47.6% of our longline purchases were from vessels on the ISSF PVR.
 StarKist is committed to increasing purchases from longline vessels registered on the PVR.

 As an ISSF participating company and supporter of the ISSF Conservation Measures, we are proud to publish the percentage of our purchases related to Marine Stewardship Council (MSC) certified fisheries, Comprehensive Fishery Improvement Projects (FIPs), and ISSF participating companies: